Consistency of Lloyd's Algorithm Under Perturbations: Main Results

 \end{rem}

+\begin{rem}[Condition on maximum–minimum gap] Assumption~\eqref{aspect_assump} is a mild regularity condition on the cluster configuration.
+It rules out pathological cases where one or several cluster centers lie extremely far from the others compared with the minimal separation $\Delta_{\min}$.
+In such scenarios, any reasonable initialization already achieves perfect recovery for those far-away clusters, and their labels and estimated centers remain unchanged throughout Lloyd's iterations.
+Consequently, these clusters do not interact with the remaining ones and do not play a role in the convergence analysis.
+Imposing Assumption~\eqref{aspect_assump} therefore allows us to focus on the nontrivial regime where clusters are all within a comparable geometric scale. \end{rem}

-As a byproduct of Theorem \ref{thm-lloyd-guarantee}, we have the convergence rate of estimated cluster centers under our proposed model.
-A similar result was stated in \citet[Theorem 6.2]{lu2016statistical}, but our results seem to indicate the presence of an additional error term in the error bound.
+As an immediate consequence of Theorem~\ref{thm-lloyd-guarantee}, we derive the convergence rate for the estimated cluster centers under our perturbed mixture model.
+A related result was established in \cite[Theorem~6.2]{lu2016statistical}, but our bound explicitly accounts for the additional perturbation error.